 Pacifiers are so convenient when they work, but because they are so small they can also get lost easily.

 Unlike the other items you need to stock up on, pacifiers can wait until after baby is born.
 Since you won’t know if your baby will take a pacifier, it’s best to wait to stock up on them until you know if he will and what kind he likes best.

 Once you know these two things you can make sure you have a few extras on hand for late nights when you can’t find where baby spit out the first one.
 You’ll be so glad you did.

-Complete new baby essentials checklist
+New baby essentials checklist

-Now that you know all about registering, buying, and saving on baby essentials, it’s time to start a checklist.
+Now that you know all about registering, buying, and saving on baby essentials, it’s time to start a baby checklist.